mgutz/dat/README.md

     QueryScalar(&post.UpdatedAt)
 ```

+__applicable when dat.EnableInterpolation == true__

-To reset columns to their default value, use `DEFAULT`.
+To reset columns to their default DLL value, use `DEFAULT`.
 For example,
-to reset `payment\_type` to its default DDL value
+to reset `payment\_type` to its default value

-__applicable when dat.EnableInterpolation == true__

 ```go
 res, err := conn.